 There are no albinistic or melanistic forms of the Canada lynx apart from a specimen from Alaska, which has a bluish-grey fur.
 The Canada lynx is usually longer in winter than in summer.
 The back of each ear is brown, with a silvery-grey spot at the center.

 The Canada lynx claws are fully retractable and are very sharp.
-It has large, broad paws covered with thick, long fur and can spread as wide as 3.9 in (10 cm) to aid in moving quickly and easily on snow.
+It has large, broad paws covered with thick, long fur and can spread as wide as 3.9 inches (10 cm) to aid in moving quickly and easily on snow.

-Both Canada lynx and bobcat walk on their hind legs, which typically follow the forelegs but not always on a straight line.
+Both Canada lynx and bobcat walk on their hind legs, which typically follow the forelegs but not always in a straight line.
 The stride is 12 to 18 in (30 to 46 cm) for the Canada lynx, while that of the bobcat varies between 5 to 16 in (13 to 41 cm).
 The Canada lynx paws are larger than the bobcats, making the tracks generally larger.

 Furs on the toe pads also contribute to the tracks of a Canada lynx being less prominent in the snow.
 In the dirt, the tracks of a Canada lynx are 3 to 3.75 in (7.6 to 9.5 cm) long and 3.5 to 4.5 in (8.9 to 11.4 cm) wide, whereas, in snow, they appear bigger (4.5 in (11 cm) long and 5 in (13 cm) wide).